-Store all kit components at 4°C. Store Coated 96-well Strip Plate, Standard, Biotinylated Detection Antibody and HRP Conjugate at -20°C if the kit will not be used within 1 month.
+Unopened kit components can be stored at 4°C for up to 6 months.
 The Substrate should never be frozen.
 Once individual reagents are opened it is recommended that the kit be used within 1 month.
 Unused Strip Plate wells should be stored at -20°C in a sealed bag containing desiccant in order to minimize exposure to moisture.
 Do not use the kit beyond its expiration date.